Fibre bundle framework for unitary quantum fault tolerance

+with bundle projection $\pi_1: \fE \rightarrow B'$ given by $\pi_1(p,u)=p$.
+We thus obtain the {\it pullback bundle} of $E$ by $f$. \end{Definition} The idea of the pullback is that, roughly speaking, the fibre of $\fE$ over $p \in B'$ corresponds to the fibre of $E$ over $f(p) \in B$.
 Implicitly, the topology on $\fE$ is taken to be the subspace topology of the product space $B' \times E$.
-In fact, we can formulate this relation between $E$ and $\fE$ more clearly by observing that there is a bundle map, to be defined below, from $\fE$ to $E$.
+In fact, we can formulate this relation between $E$ and $\fE$ more clearly by observing that there is a bundle map from $\fE$ to $E$.
+Below, we define the general notion of a bundle map, and specify this canonical bundle map from $\fE$ to $E$.